romanf-dev/actinium/README.md

         make rust_example
         make

-The first call creates app0.o from Rust crate rust_app0 in the demo folder.
+The first call creates task0.o from Rust crate rust_app0 in the demo folder.
-The second one builds executable image using the modified app0 from the previous step.
+The second one builds executable image using the modified task from the previous step.